 If you are interested in becoming a foster parent or volunteering for us, please visit the “How You Can Help” section of our website to learn more.
 If you’re interested in adopting a dog from us, please read below about our adoption process.

 We seek to find the best possible match for each dog based on the dog’s needs and the adopter’s requirements.
 To that end, an application must be submitted and approved before you can adopt a dog from Canine Lifeline.
 We don’t do same day adoptions at our adoption events unless the prospective adopter has an approved application on file with us.
 The adoption application is online and can be accessed by clicking the button below.

-Once your application has been approved, we will then schedule a meet and greet at one of our upcoming adoption events.
-At that time you will have a chance to spend time with the dog to see if you think he/she is what you are looking for in a canine companion.
+Once your application is approved, we will then schedule a meet and greet at one of our upcoming adoption events.
+At that time, you will have a chance to visit with the dog to see if you think he/she is what you are looking for in a canine companion.
 If both the prospective adopter and Canine Lifeline feel that the dog is a good match, we will then move forward with the adoption paperwork.

 As part of the adoption process, you must commit to a two-week adjustment period.
 This period is intended to give you and the dog time to acclimate to the new routine.
 Going into a new environment can be intimidating for a dog and it takes time for them to feel comfortable in showing their true personality.
 All adopters must be able to give the dog time to adjust and commit to the full two-week period before adopting a dog.
 Adopters must also be willing to work through basic obedience issues such as housetraining, leash walking, chewing, etc. At the end of the two-week adjustment period, if the dog is not a good match, the dog may be returned to Canine Lifeline for a refund of 1/2 of the adoption fee.
 No refunds are given if the dog is returned during the adjustment period or once the adoption has been finalized.